ihni/movie-system/docs/documentation.md

 - Binary search for looking at a sorted movie array

 ## Models
+- **Theatre** generates a matrix as the most appropriate data structure for showcasing a seating plan that has rows and columns.
+This makes access to a seat easy by calling its respective row and column
 - **Showtime** critical piece of the system so having constant time lookup, search, insertion, deletions, &c is important.
 We used hashmaps and sets for their O(1) time complexity to store information about the seating plans(booking a seat, checking if a seat is available, releasing a seat).
-- **Theatre** generates a matrix as the most appropriate data structure for showcasing a seating plan that has rows and columns.
-This makes access to a seat easy by calling its respective row and column
+    - the seating plan and availability uses a matrix of seat objects similar to the theatre
+    - Use of sets to prevent duplication of seats
 - **Reservation** stores an instance of a movie, showtime, user, theatre, and a string for the seatname

 ## Services